LUK34/DEVOPS-PY/README.md

 - This programme tells how output values in different values.

 ## 18_Operators.py
 - This programme deals with Operators.
+The various operators in this prgrm: Arthimatic, Assignment and Relational Operator.

 ## 19_TrnOprt_eg1.py
+- Ternary Opertaor
 - Write a python programme using conditional operator to find whether the given number is positive or negative

 ## 20_TrnOprt_eg2.py
+- Ternary Opertaor
 - Write a python programme to accept the user input to check whether the user is eligible to vote or not

 ## 21_TrnOprt_eg3.py
+- Ternary Opertaor
 - Write a python programme to accept the number as input.
 To check whether the number is even or odd

 ## 22_TrnOprt_eg4.py
+- Ternary Opertaor
 - WRITE A PYTHON PROGRAM TO FIND WHICH NUMBER IS BIGGER AMONG THE TWO GIVEN INTEGERS USING CONDITIONAL OPERATOR